Benjaman Kyle: Incident and post-amnesia

-In March 2011, Powell was approached by Florida State University's College of Motion Picture Arts graduate student John Wikstrom.
-Powell moved to Jacksonville, Florida, traveling on foot, in order to be filmed for a documentary.
-In 2011, with help from Florida State Representative Mike Weinstein, Powell obtained a legal, government-issued Florida Legacy ID.
-Powell's story appeared in a report on News4Jax, which caught the attention of a local business owner who subsequently employed Powell as a dishwasher.
-As of January 2015 he lived in Jacksonville Beach, Florida, in a 5-by-8-foot, air-conditioned shack provided by a benefactor.
+In March 2011, Kyle was approached by Florida State University's College of Motion Picture Arts graduate student John Wikstrom.
+Kyle moved to Jacksonville, Florida, traveling on foot, in order to be filmed for a documentary.
+In 2011, with help from Florida State Representative Mike Weinstein, Kyle obtained a legal, government-issued Florida Legacy ID.
+Kyle's story appeared in a report on News4Jax, which caught the attention of a local restaurateur, who subsequently employed Kyle as a dishwasher.
+As of January 2015, he lived in Jacksonville Beach, Florida, in a 5-by-8-foot, air-conditioned shack provided by a benefactor.

-For many years after his amnesia, Powell was homeless; further, he had been unable to obtain employment as he could not remember his full Social Security number.
-Several online petitions were created asking lawmakers to grant Powell a new Social Security number.
+For many years after his amnesia, Kyle was homeless; further, he had been unable to obtain employment as he could not remember his full Social Security number.
+Several online petitions were created asking lawmakers to grant Kyle a new Social Security number.
 In 2012, an online petition was created on the We the People petitioning system on whitehouse.gov, but when its deadline expired on December 25, it had received only two-thirds of the number of signatures required to receive an official response.
-In February 2015, forensic genealogist Colleen Fitzpatrick reported that Powell had cut off all contact with her just as she felt she was nearing a breakthrough.
-A DNA test revealed that Powell shared significant amount of DNA with members of a family named Powell in the western Carolinas – descendants of a 19th-century man named Abraham Lovely Powell.
+In February 2015, forensic genealogist Colleen Fitzpatrick reported that Kyle had cut off all contact with her just as she felt she was nearing a breakthrough.
+A DNA test revealed that Kyle shared significant amount of DNA with members of a family named Powell in the western Carolinas – descendants of a 19th-century man named Abraham Lovely Powell.

-On September 16, 2015, Powell announced that his real identity had been found, including identifying his name and close family members.

-Search for identity

-There were a number of major efforts to identify “Benjaman Kyle” by matching his fingerprints or DNA with that stored in various databases.
-These efforts included: